markcmurphy/devdocs-portal/03-headless-cart.md

 ## Abandoned carts

-The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of the abandoned cart which can then be used to fetch and display information about the cart to the shopper.
-The `cart_id` corresponds to the token in the query string of the abandoned cart link included in the abandoned cart email notification sent to the shopper.
+The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) enables you to retrieve the `cart_id` of the abandoned cart by surfacing the abandoned cart token passed in to the headless storefront via the abandoned cart email link.
+You can use the `cart_id` to fetch and display the information about the cart to the shopper.

 To retrieve the `cart_id`, follow these steps:

 1. By default, customers receive abandoned cart emails as soon as they provide their email address in the checkout flow.
-Those notification emails contain a link to the cart abandoned by the shopper.
-You need to retrieve the abandoned cart token found in the query string of the abandoned cart link.
+You will need to retrieve the abandoned cart token found in the query string of the abandoned cart email link.

 2. Pass the abandoned cart token in a `GET` request to the [Get an Abandoned Cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) endpoint to retrieve the `cart_id`.

-3. Once you retrieve the `cart_id`, you can use it to request information about the cart and display it to the shopper using the [Storefront Carts](https://developer.bigcommerce.com/api-reference/storefront/carts) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs.
+3. Once you retrieve the `cart_id`, you can use it to request information about the cart and display it to the shopper using the [Storefront Carts API](https://developer.bigcommerce.com/api-reference/storefront/carts) and/or the [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts).

 ## Next Steps
 * [Learn how to move the cart to checkout]().